Jacques Goimard

 Jacques Goimard (May 31, 1934, in La Couronne, France – October 25, 2012) was a French writer of science fiction and fantasy anthologies.
-He is also an essayist.
+He was also an essayist.

 He taught at Henri-IV, a secondary school, before teaching history and cinema as well as running a literary seminar at the University of Paris I and the University of Paris VII.

-Goimard has written several anthologies, essays, and novels.
-He has also written several movie reviews, and has written in the magazines Fiction and Métal Hurlant and in the newspaper Le Monde.
+Goimard wrote several anthologies, essays, and novels.
+He also wrote several movie reviews, and his writing appeared in the magazines Fiction and Métal Hurlant and in the newspaper Le Monde.